OTDA Home Programs & Services Housing and Support Services (HSS)

-The Bureau of Housing and Support Services administers an array of programs to address the problems of homelessness in the State.
+Housing and Support Services (HSS) administers an array of programs to address the problems of homelessness in the State.
 These programs provide a continuum of services for homeless, at risk and low-income households.
-BHSS programs are designed to prevent homelessness, provide shelter for the homeless, construct supportive housing for the homeless and offer essential services to stabilize housing situations and increase levels of self-sufficiency.
+HSS programs are designed to prevent homelessness, provide shelter for the homeless, construct supportive housing for the homeless and offer essential services to stabilize housing situations and increase levels of self-sufficiency.

-To accomplish this, BHSS administers the Homeless Housing and Assistance Program (HHAP), as well as a range of support services programs for homeless and at risk families and individuals, including the Solutions to End Homelessness Program (STEHP), New York State Supportive Housing Program (NYSSHP), Housing Opportunities for Persons with AIDS Program (HOPWA), Emergency Needs for the Homeless Program (ENHP), Homelessness Prevention and Rapid Re-housing Program (HPRP), and the Operational Support for AIDS Housing Program (OSAH).
+To accomplish this, HSS administers the Homeless Housing and Assistance Program (HHAP), as well as a range of support services programs for homeless and at risk families and individuals, including the Solutions to End Homelessness Program (STEHP), New York State Supportive Housing Program (NYSSHP), Housing Opportunities for Persons with AIDS Program (HOPWA), Emergency Needs for the Homeless Program (ENHP), Operational Support for AIDS Housing Program (OSAH), and the Empire State Supportive Housing Initiative (ESSHI).

 If you are currently homeless or at-risk of homelessness please contact your local Department of Social Services.